About Rock County

 Courts & Case Records

-Rock County is served by the Minnesota Fifth Judicial District Court, with the Rock County Courthouse located at 204 East Brown Street, Luverne, MN 56156.
-The Court Administration Office can be reached at (507) 283-5010.
+Rock County is served by the Minnesota Fifth Judicial District Court, with Rock County Courthouse located at 204 East Brown Street, Luverne, MN 56156.
+The Court Administration Office can be contacted through the office’s website.
 This district court handles all criminal, civil, family, juvenile, and probate matters for Rock County residents.
 The court has jurisdiction over felonies, gross misdemeanors, misdemeanors, civil cases exceeding $15,000, family law matters including divorce and custody, guardianships, conservatorships, and estate proceedings.

 - Remote access fees apply for detailed document viewing and copying.